 makeStub calls sinon.stub under the hood, but does it inside a before block.
 It also adds an after block to restore the original method.
 If tests are written using the helper, you’ll be sure to always be in control of what the stubs are doing and prevent yourself from having a complex test-suite.
 Another small sugar it adds is .end on mocha’s context object, so assertions that were on request.Request.prototype.end can be written using this.end.
 The README on it’s GitHub page shows how to name that property as you wish, though an optional first parameter.

-For me, this puts us on a much better place.
-The test runs really fast, we’ve stablished a convention for creating and destroying stubs and striped away all the boilerplate.
-Hopefully you can run to your test suites and start taking their dependencies away too.
+For me, this puts us in a much better place.
+The test runs really fast, we’ve established a convention for creating and destroying stubs and stripped away all the boilerplate.
+Hopefully, you can run to your test suites and start taking their dependencies away too.
 On the worse case, this will make them faster.
-But for me, it opens-up more possibilities.
+But for me, it opens up more possibilities.

-Please be sure to comment about your thoughts and concerns and to have a more hands-on and in-depth look at the projects mentioned.
+Please be sure to comment on your thoughts and concerns and to have a more hands-on and in-depth look at the projects mentioned.